cbortoluzzi/SIB-summer_school/data/README.md

 9. Erebia cassioides
 10. Tyto alba

+For all species, but _Bison bonasus_, we selected 10 individuals with the highest read count.
+Selected individuals belong to the same BioProject and were produced using the same instrument model, instrument platform, and library strategy.

 For Capra ibex we have both RAD-Seq and WGS.
 Maybe we should keep only the WGS?
 Tyto alba is missing because this information will be provided by Tristan